pimpcapital/ParallelGit/README.md

 │       └──test
 │           └──ProductionTest.java
 └──app-web
-    ├──index.html
+    ├──index.jsp
     └──style.css
 ```
-When this branch is checked out.
-The information of its head commit is loaded into memory.
-That includes the author and committer details, the commit message and the reference to the root node of this file tree.
-This reference is a 40-char hash, which can be used to find the tree object representing the root directory.
+When this branch is checked out, its head commit object is parsed and stored in memory.
+The commit object has the reference to the root node of the file tree, which can be used to retrieve the tree object that represents the root directory.

-Assuming the task requires the content of `/app-core/src/main/MyFactory.java`, before this file can be reached, its parent directories (including the root directory) need to be resolved i.e:
+To find the first file, `/app-core/src/main/MyFactory.java`, ParallelGit follows the path and resolves its parent directories in order i.e:
 ```
 1) /
 2) /app-core
 3) /app-core/src
 4) /app-core/src/main
 ```
-The last directory (`/app-core/src/main`) represented by a Git tree object has the reference to the blob of `MyFactory.java`.
-This reference is another 40-char hash value that can be used to find the byte array data of this file in constant time.
+Directories are represented by tree objects.
+Each tree object has the references to its children nodes.
+The last tree object, `/app-core/src/main`, has the reference to the blob object of `MyFactory.java`, which can be used to retrieve the byte array data of this file.

-Now let's say you want to read the file `/app-core/src/main/MyProduct.java`.
-This file is in the same directory as the previous one.
-There is no need to read the directories again as they are already in memory.
-This time we simply read the blob reference from `/app-core/src/main` and use it to retrieve the content of the file.
+The second file, `/app-core/src/main/MyProduct.java`, lives in the same directory as the previous one.
+All parent directories are resolved and cached in memory.
+ParallelGit finds the blob reference from its parent directory and retrieve the data.

+The third file, `/app-core/src/test/Production.java`, shares a common

 Saving files to repository follows a similar pattern.
 Assuming you have made a change to `MyFactory.java` and you want to commit this change.
 ParallelGit saves the file as a blob and creates the new tree objects from bottom-up i.e:
 ```